Propelling Dreams From Studio to Stage

 Accreditations

-Goh Ballet Academy is a member of The International Dance Council CID (UNESCO) and upon completion of the GBYC program, students will have qualified for their Level 3 International Certification of Dance Studies.
+Goh Ballet Academy is a recognized member of the International Dance Council (CID) under UNESCO.
+Upon successful completion of the GBYC program, students are eligible to receive the Level 3 International Certification of Dance Studies, issued by CID.

 Accreditations